webtactics/accesspr.com.au/team/250302-Kylie-Edwards.md

   - Access-Team

-description: Kylie has delivered everything from traditional media campaigns to high-impact integrated strategies, including celebrity ambassadorships, stunts, activations, and famil programs.
+description: Kylie is a highly experienced and respected PR expert, having worked in media for almost 30 years in both Australia and New York.